 - Doesn’t initiate conversation; chooses not to speak (or is unable to speak)

 - Replies with minimal answers (yes/no)

-- Talks in lists of nouns
+- Talks in lists of nouns, with few qualifier words

 - Has difficulties with sequencing (letters into words; words into phrases)